lurchmath/second-order-matching/to-dos.md

   now assumes ES6.
 Consequently, a lot of code that was written in ES5 style can be made much slicker (for example, lots of `for` loops with actual index-based counters, etc.).
-- Proofread all documentation strings to see if the docs we're generating with JSDoc look good.
 - Publish this repository to npm so it's easy to use in other projects.
 - The `replaceWithoutCapture` function in [language.js](src/language.js) has a "FIXME" comment in case 5.
 It generates new variables relative to an